michaelkirk/georust_book/src/join-the-party.md

 If you've worked with SQL before, you might be thinking that this sounds a bit like a [JOIN clause](https://en.wikipedia.org/wiki/Join_(SQL)), and you'll no doubt be delighted to know that this kind of operation is indeed referred to as a *spatial join*.
 If you've never worked with SQL before, don't worry, you have an even bigger reason to be delighted.

-Let's start to build a list of venues by combining each park with the name of the borough the park is in.
+Let's start building a list of venues by combining each park with the name of the borough that the park is in.

 ```rust
 # use geo::geometry::{MultiPolygon, Point};